 Aims of the project:

-This project will give people access to spaces which enable them to learn more about language rights and, in conjunction with the newly appointed Language Commissioner, play an active role in ensuring the language standards cater to the needs of the community.
-This will be done through:
+This project will aimes to gice people access to spaces which enable them to learn more about language rights and, in conjunction with the newly appointed Language Commissioner, play an active role in ensuring the language standards cater to the needs of the community.

-- Production of a handbook which will give an insight into the concept of language rights, and which will scrutinise the new legislation in the context of language rights.
-As a result, the community will better understand what they can expect from the state.
+- We have produced a language rights handbook which gives an insight into the concept of language rights, and which will scrutinise the new legislation in the context of language rights.
+The handbook also examines the challenges and opportunities of the incoming legislation which is currently going through Westminster.
+The language rights handbook can be accessed by clicking here.

-- In conjunction with CAJ, we will, through comprehensive research, identify gaps in government policies.
-This will enable organisations to gain a deeper understanding of the current provisions, as well as contributing to permanent solutions to the gaps identified.
+- In conjunction with CAJ, we are currently undertaking comprehensive research to identify gaps in government policies.
+This will enable communities to gain a deeper understanding of the current provisions, as well as contributing to permanent solutions to the gaps identified.

 We have a real opportunity, through this project, to inform our active and vocal community on the key elements of the Irish language legislation.
 We hope that they will understand the importance of using their voice, particularly when it comes to policy formation, and that they become more informed and more confident around the concept of language rights.
 We are really looking forward to this next step in the journey towards obtaining full language rights, and we want to thank the Community Foundation NI for their help and support in the development and funding of the project.